Daily

 Solar Payback & ROI

-Simple payback, IRR, NPV, and 25-year savings chart — with federal and state incentives.
+Simple payback, IRR, NPV, and a 25-year savings chart, with rebates and cash, loan, or lease financing.